rfns/frontier/README.md

 }
 ```

-* __Support for query parameters:__ Can be used by simply defining their formal spec and passing them in the URL.
+* __Support for query parameters:__ Can be used by simply adding them as parameters to the method to-be-called.

 ```
 ClassMethod TestGETOneQueryParameter(msg As %String) As %String